 8. Take advantage of interest and rewards

 You're inevitably going to have to spend, so why not make your money work for you when you do?
-Two ways of doing this are by stashing your savings in a high-interest savings account, and opting for a credit card that offers generous rewards.
+Two ways of doing this are by stashing your savings in a high-interest savings account, such as those in the table below, and opting for a credit card that offers generous rewards.
 If you had a card that offered 2 percent cash-back rewards on all purchases, for example, and you charged $2,000 a month to your card, that could net you $30 each month in savings — or $360 a year.

 9. Pledge to cut back on unnecessary spending